blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 ## Solution
 The desktop is a simple wrapper of fabric-nodejs SDK, and will keep general-purpose at heart.
 In other words, it is an API tool with GUI, and will never be a custom one.
+Its features include creating, querying and managing transactions, chaincodes, channels, CAs, etc.
 Its scope is:

 * GUI application
 * General functions like CLI